-The NPS scoring system then puts your customers into 3 different categories:
+The NPS scoring system then puts your customers into three different categories:

-- The Promoters: the customers who answer 9 or 10 are likely to stay loyal to your brand, and to grow your brand via positive word-of-mouth.
-These satisfied customers are great for demand generation and lead generation.
+- The Promoters: the customers who answer 9 or 10 are likely to stay loyal to your brand and to grow your brand via positive word-of-mouth.
+These satisfied customers are much farther ahead in their journey and are great for demand generation and lead generation.

 - The Passives: the customers who answer 7 or 8 are also satisfied with your product, but they’re not likely to recommend you to others.
 They’re also more prone to switching to strong competitors.

-- The Detractors: the customers who answer 6 or less are dissatisfied customers who are likely to damage your brand’s reputation via negative word-of-mouth.
+- The Detractors: the customers who answer six or less are dissatisfied customers who are likely to damage your brand’s reputation via negative word-of-mouth.

-Knowing about your brand’s perception is important.
-An average consumer reads 10 reviews before making a purchasing decision, proving that your reputation amongst the crowd is a determining factor in your sales.
-Your NPS score gives you an idea about how you’re doing in terms of customer satisfaction: most SaaS companies have an NPS of around 31 to 50%.
-If you find that your score is much less than that, or worse, if you find that it’s in the negatives, you may want to focus on certain aspects of your customer marketing strategy .
+Knowing about your brand’s perception is essential.
+An average consumer reads ten reviews before making a purchasing decision, proving that your reputation amongst the crowd is a determining factor in your sales.
+Your NPS score gives you an idea about how you’re doing regarding customer satisfaction: most SaaS companies have an NPS of around 31 to 50%.
+If your score is much less than that, or worse, if you find it’s in the negatives, you may want to focus on certain aspects of your customer marketing strategy.

 How do you calculate your NPS Score?

-You’ll first need to collect data by surveying your customers (I suggest that you use HockeyStack’s survey to do so easily.)
-Then once you get the data, you can perform the following calculation to get a summary score called the Net Promoter Score:
+You’ll first need to collect data by surveying your customers using a survey tool.
+Then, once you get the data, you can perform the following calculation to get a summary score called the Net Promoter Score: